micmejia/bible-dump/AMPC/Colossians/Col 1.md

-[And this He will do] provided that you continue to [^s]stay with _and_ in the faith [in Christ], well-grounded and settled _and_ steadfast, not shifting _or_ moving away from the hope [which rests on and is inspired by] the glad tidings (the Gospel), which you heard and which has been preached [^t][as being designed for and offered without restrictions] to every person under heaven, and of which [Gospel] I, Paul, became a minister.
+[And this He will do] provided that you continue to stay with _and_ in the faith [in Christ], well-grounded and settled _and_ steadfast, not shifting _or_ moving away from the hope [which rests on and is inspired by] the glad tidings (the Gospel), which you heard and which has been preached [as being designed for and offered without restrictions] to every person under heaven, and of which [Gospel] I, Paul, became a minister.